joboccara/my-media-store/README.md

 The challenge will be to do it in a way that supports well future evolutions.

 In order to facilitate the code and focus more on architecture decisions than HTTP API design, some tests are provided to clarify the API.
-We also focus on backend code, so we only develop REST API, they will be used with tests.
+We focus on backend code, so we only develop REST API, whcih is used with tests.

 ## Getting started

 - run `bundle install`

 Tips:

 - if you want/need to change models, you can update the migrations, it will be quicker/easier ;)

 ## Initial state